 Christine smiled into her teacup.

-“I’ve been thinking of throwing a small gathering,” Christine said, setting down her cup with the casualness of someone who had been thinking of nothing else.
+“I’ve been thinking of throwing a small gathering,” Christine said with the casualness of someone who had been thinking of nothing else.
 “A masquerade, actually.
 Something festive before the season turns.”

 “How delightful,” Scarlet’s mother said.
 She did not look at Scarlet.
 This was itself a form of looking at Scarlet.